linux-system-roles/network/README.md

 In general, to successfully run the play, one must understand which configuration is active in the first place and then carefully configure a sequence of steps to change to the new configuration.
 Don't cut off the branch on which you are sitting.
-The actual solution depends a strongly on your environment.
+The actual solution depends strongly on your environment.

 ### If something goes wrong